Remember the polyps in Ursula's cave? How they grabbed onto Ariel? They were trying to SAVE HER.

 Octopuses are one of those animals that mutate horribly easily - they've been found with less than eight, right up to dozens of tentacles.

-During the chanting part of Ursula's song, one of the words she says in the song is laryngitis aka a disease that makes you lose your voice!
+During the chanting part of Ursula's song, one of the words she says in the song is laryngitis a.k.a. the disease that makes you lose your voice!

 The line is "Larynxes, glossitis, ad max laryngitis, la voce to me."
-Larynx is the voicebox, glossits is an inflammation of the tounge, la voce is Latin for voice, etc.
+Larynx is the voicebox, glossits is an inflammation of the tounge, la voce is Italian for voice, etc.

 Ursula's human alias is Vanessa.
 Vanessa is a genus of butterfly.
 Butterflies are well-known as the masters of metamorphosis and mimicry.